404GH0ST/fuwari/src/content/posts/htb/thefrizz/index.md

 # Description

 TheFrizz is a medium Windows machine.
 The box involves attacking a domain controller using Kerberos authentication vulnerabilities, abusing Group Policy Objects (GPO), and leveraging the Recycle Bin.
-The attack path includes obtaining credentials, manipulating GPO settings, and finally achieving NT Authority\System access.
+The attack path includes obtaining credentials, manipulating GPO settings, and finally achieving system access.

 # Recon